Galoot Wranglers: Production

-"Galoot Wranglers" is the first episode of the series layouts completed at Character Builders at Ohio by Jim Kammerud, a decision to save costs that contributed to lower quality storytelling in the series.
-This is the first episode in the series to be directed by Craig Bartlett, who had successfully pitched Hey Arnold! to Games Animation while working as a story editor to Rugrats at Klasky Csupo; he was given directorial work on The Ren & Stimpy Show before production of the series can officially start.
+"Galoot Wranglers" is the first episode of the series layouts completed at Jim Kammerud's own small independent animation studio from Ohio named Character Builders, a decision to save costs that contributed to lower quality storytelling in the series, which became the main criticism for such episodes as this.
+This is also the first episode in the series to be directed by Craig Bartlett, who had successfully pitched Hey Arnold! to Games Animation while working as a story editor to Rugrats at Klasky Csupo.
+He was given directorial work on The Ren & Stimpy Show before production of the series can officially start.
 He was told not to tamper with the episodes' writing whenever he directed, serving as what he considered a "mechanic" role.
-Jack Carter appears once again as Wilbur Cobb, as showrunner Bob Camp felt sorry for his lack of work, so he allows Jack Carter to voice in as many episodes as he can as Wilbur Cobb, a source of criticism from other crew members on the series including Bill Wray.
+Jack Carter appears once again as Wilbur Cobb, as showrunner Bob Camp felt sorry for his lack of work, so he allowed him to voice as many episodes as he can as the character, a source of criticism from other crew members on the series, including Bill Wray.

 Reception

-American journalist Thad Komorowski gave the episode zero out of five stars, calling it an "unfunny spot-gag cartoon".
+American journalist Thad Komorowski gave the episode zero out of five stars, calling it an "unfunny spot-gag cartoon" and going as far as to call it the worst episode of the series.